KonomiAI/Chronicle/docs/design/user_stories.md

 # User Stories

-User stories that are implemented are checked, user stories with automated testing implemented, will have the testing method labeled.
+User stories that are fully implemented are checked, user stories with automated testing implemented, will have the testing method labeled.

 ## Identity and login